I'm Gonna Get You (Bizarre Inc song): Chart performance

 "I'm Gonna Get You" peaked at number one on both the RPM Dance chart in Canada and the Billboard Dance Club Play chart in the United States.
 In Europe, it entered the top 10 in the Netherlands and the United Kingdom.
 In the latter country, the single peaked at number three during its fourth week on the UK Singles Chart, on 18 October 1992.
 Additionally, the song was a top 20-hit in Belgium and Ireland, as well as on the Eurochart Hot 100, where it peaked at number 19.
 On the European Dance Radio Chart, it reached number seven.
 In North America, "I'm Gonna Get You" peaked at numbers 47 and 46 on the US Billboard Hot 100 and Cash Box Top 100 charts, respectively.
-In Australia, the song reached number 158.
+In West Asia, it became a top-20 hit in Israel, peaking at number 12 on 3 November 1992.
+In Australia, the song reached only number 127.
 "I'm Gonna Get You" was awarded with a silver record in the UK, after 200,000 singles were sold there.